What is Management? | Principles, Levels, Pros and Cons

 Levels of Management

-2. Middle-Level Management: It mainly comprises of the departmental and division heads and managers who implement the company plans and policies and link the top-level managers with the lower-level management.
+2. Middle-Level Management: It mainly comprises the departmental and division heads and managers who implement the company plans and policies and link the top-level managers with the lower-level management.

 Advantages of Management